 Stormwater Construction and Sage Grouse Habitat

-Activities within or adjacent to designated sage grouse habitats require consultation with the Montana Sage Grouse Habitat Conservation Program.
+Activities within designated sage grouse habitats require consultation with the Montana Sage Grouse Habitat Conservation Program.
 The DEQ Sage Grouse Advisory is also a source of information.

 Storm water is rain and snow melt that runs off surfaces such as rooftops, paved streets, highways, and parking lots and does not percolate into the soil.
 As water runs off these surfaces, it can pick up pollutants such as: oil, fertilizers, pesticides, soil, trash, and animal waste.

 Storm water can discharge into local streams, creeks, rivers, lakes, or other water bodies.
 Additionally, in the urban areas of Montana, it may go into a storm drain and continue through a storm sewer collection system until it is discharged into a local waterway.
 Typically, storm water is discharged into water bodies without being treated.